Hypothyroidism And Hair Loss

 Q. Does the hair loss worsen after hypothyroidism is treated with levothyroxine therapy?

-- This occurs because of correction of hypothyroidism within the first month of therapy
+- This occurs because of the correction of hypothyroidism within the first month of therapy.

 -